Studio 100: Studio 100 International

 In March 2024 when Studio 100 Media's parent company Studio 100 entered a major rebranding, Studio 100 Media was renamed to Studio 100 International as adopted their redesigned company logo like its parent alongside its relaunch of their website and reflecting their expanded role for the entire Studio 100 group.
-The name "Studio 100 International" was previously used by Studio 100's Benelux division before being renamed to Studio 100 Benelux with the rebranded division entered a first-look production and distribution partnership with French animation studio Gaumont Animation the animation division of French film studio Gaumont to co-produce animated shows and feature films with Studio 100.
+The name "Studio 100 International" was previously used by Studio 100's Benelux division before being renamed to Studio 100 Benelux with the rebranded division expanded its first-look production and distribution partnership with French animation studio Gaumont Animation the animation division of French film studio Gaumont to co-produce animated shows and feature films with Studio 100.

 In May 2024 two months following Studio 100 Media's rebranding to Studio 100 International back in March of that same year, Studio 100 International established its own nostalgic YouTube channel dedicated to take teens and young adults on a retroistic trip to their childhood named Studio 100 – Heroes of Childhood which had launched in April of that year as many of the programming from Studio 100 International's catalogue mainly from the EM.Entertainment library including the library of Japanese animation studio Zuiyo such as Maya the Bee and Vic the Viking being placed on their new YouTube channel.
-In addition to clips of the original series from the 1970s and 1980s from Studio 100 International's catalogue new character specials, shorts and compilations will be uploaded to the channel every week.
+In addition to clips of the original series from the 1970s and 1980s from Studio 100 International's catalogue new character specials, shorts and compilations will be uploaded to the channel every week and Studio 100 International had created its fashion line and a decicated online merchandising store called Heroes of Childhood, the newly founded online store and merchandise fashion line featured many designs of its characters and it became available on its dedicated onoine store alongside other online shopping platforms such as Amazon Shopping.